aseprite/api/api/sprite.md

 sprite.filename = newName
 ```

-Gets or sets the name of the file from where this sprite was loaded or
+Gets or sets the name of the file from which this sprite was loaded or
-saved.
-Or an empty string if this is a new sprite without an
+saved, or an empty string if this is a new sprite without an
 associated file.

 ## Sprite.id